HCL-TECH-SOFTWARE/voltscript-testing/docs/index.md

 hide:
     - navigation
 ---
-# Welcome to VoltScript Testing Framework documentation
+# Welcome to VoltScript Testing documentation

-VoltScript Testing Framework is a framework for testing code written using VoltScript, the evolution of LotusScript, delivered as part of HCL Volt MX Go.
+VoltScript Testing is a framework for testing code written using VoltScript, the evolution of LotusScript, delivered as part of HCL Volt MX Go.
 The framework can be used for LotusScript with modifications.

 There are no dependencies on any LotusScript Extensions (LSX), such as `nlsxbe.dll`.
 None should be added.
 It makes it dependent on a particular implementation.

 ---
 ## How the documentation is organized

-The Volt MX Go documentation is based on the [Diátaxis framework](https://diataxis.fr/){: target="_blank"}, which organizes documentation into the following modes to address users' documentation needs at different times and in different circumstances.
+The Volt MX Go documentation is based on the [Diátaxis framework](https://diataxis.fr/){: target="_blank" rel="noopener noreferrer”}, which organizes documentation into the following modes to address users' documentation needs at different times and in different circumstances.
 Below shows an overview that guides you on where to look for needed information:

 **[Tutorials](tutorials/index.md)** - Hands-on introduction on how to use VoltScript JSON Converter